(Added at version 2.11)

 A file explorer window appears, allowing you to upload a local image file to use as the widget icon.

-- In the URL text box, specify the URL to your ArcGIS Online organization or Portal for ArcGIS to allow the tool to consume an elevation service.
+- In the URL text box, specify the URL to your organization to allow the tool to consume an elevation service.

 - Click Set.